Heritage Defense of the CSA

 When the war ended, Forrest was virtually broke, having spent most of his estimated pre-war fortune of $1.5 million outfitting his troops.
 He was spending his time between business ventures in Memphis and his farm in Mississippi.
 Organizations such as the Klan were farthest from his mind.

-When Forrest was elected Grand Wizard of the Klan in mid-1867 at the Maxwell House Hotel in Nashville, he wasn't even in town.
+When Forrest was "elected" Grand Wizard of the Klan in mid-1867 at the Maxwell House Hotel in Nashville, he wasn't even in town.
 He was elected in absentia.
 The best scholarly research shows that Forrest never "led the Klan," he never "rode with" the Klan, nor did he ever own any Klan paraphernalia.

 So there you have it.
 There is no reason to think of Gen. Forrest with anything but admiration and respect.
 If anyone still thinks badly of Gen. Forrest, that is a reflection of their own bad character, and does not take away from Gen. Forrest's outstanding contributions to humanity.